HNLMS Orion: Government Navy

-On 1 October 1920 Orion was taken out of service of the Dienst der bebakening en kustverlichting and rebuild at the Marine Etablissement te Soerabaja.
-After being rebuild the ship was transferred to the Government Navy and stationed in 1921 at Tandjong Priok.
+On 1 October 1920 Orion was taken out of service of the Dienst der bebakening en kustverlichting and rebuilt at the Marine Etablissement te Soerabaja.
+After being rebuilt the ship was transferred to the Government Navy and stationed in 1921 at Tandjong Priok.

 In 1924 two ship's boats of the Orion collapsed near Koeaia Peudada.

 In 1926 Orion was extensively repaired at the Droogdok Maatschappij Tandjong Priok.

 In December 1929 Orion searched in the Java Sea for a reef that had been spotted a month earlier by a captain of the KPM.
 During the search the ship was joined by two Dornier Do J Wal flying boats.

 In 1934 the commander of the Orion, Ph.A.C.Th.
 Knijff, was awarded the De Ruyter Medal for his service.
 Under his command a better waterway had been found near Samarinda and he successfully used a new method to do hydrographic research.